OwnMarket/SmartContracts/docs/CHXFunctionalSpecification.md

 ### Deployment

-Upon deploying `CHXTokenSale` contract, it's constructor will execute, resulting in following:
+Upon deploying `CHXTokenSale` contract, its constructor will execute, resulting in following:

 - State variables are set to their initial values.
 - `CHXToken` contract instance is created.